 If your employees are interested in saving money each year with a little planning upfront, make sure they’re considering a health plan that includes price transparency.
 Some insurance companies offer digital tools for members to estimate the price of medical procedures or prescription drugs so they can budget and plan the cost of their care.
 For example, at Priority Health, members have the ability to research their costs and control out-of-pocket spending with Cost Estimator.
 This transparency tool shows members what in-network facilities and pharmacies charge for health care services and prescriptions based on each member’s plan.
 The tool doesn’t just show a range in price — it’s personalized based on each member’s specific plan benefits.
 Find out if your health plan offers your employees price transparency options so they can take control of their health care costs.

 Healthy employees are happier employees — it’s why so many companies offer various wellness benefits.
 Many health plans are now offering fitness incentives like gym memberships to help promote physical health and wellness.
 As one example: Priority Health employer group members have access to Active&Fit Direct.
-This program allows members to sign up for $25-per-month gym memberships.
+This program allows members to sign up for $25-per-month gym membership, plus a one-time enrollment fee (plus applicable taxes)*.
 Members can choose from more than 9,000 fitness centers nationwide.
 Check with your health insurance provider to see what kinds of fitness and wellness benefits are included to keep your employees moving throughout the year.

 Coverage for business travel